Clan Lamont: 18th century

 Clan Lamont, though they still retained their lands, were functionally incapacitated in the 18th century.
 Their holdings in Cowal were surrounding by strong Campbell fortresses, and thus, the largely Roman Catholic Lamonts were unable to travel north and participate in the Jacobite Rising of 1715 or the Jacobite Rising of 1745.
 Since the Lamonts did not participate in the Jacobite risings, they were spared the brutal annihilation of the clan system in the Highlands.
 Even still, the clan system of Scotland was effectually crushed after the Battle of Culloden in 1746.
 The outlawing of bagpipes, tartans, and clan chiefs by the British government affected every clan – participatory in the Risings or not – in the Highlands, and thus it forced the county into a deep state of regression and new ways of living.

 The modern clan

-The chiefs of Clan Lamont lived at Ardlamont until the last of their lands were sold in 1893 by the 21st chief, John Henry Lamont of Lamont, who emigrated to Australia.
-The present chief of the clan is Peter Noel Lamont of that Ilk, Chief of the Name and Arms of Lamont, who is a member of the Standing Council of Scottish Chiefs.
-The current chief is a parish priest in Marayong (a suburb of Sydney), Australia.
+After the destruction of Toward and Ascog Castles in 1646, the chiefs of Clan Lamont lived at Ardlamont until the last of their lands were sold in 1893 by the 21st chief, John Henry Lamont of Lamont, who emigrated to Australia.
+The present chief of the clan is Father Peter Noel Lamont of that Ilk, Chief of the Name and Arms of Lamont, who is a parish priest in Marayong (a suburb of Sydney), Australia.

+Chief Lamont has appointed James Burden RFD as his Clan Lieutenant, and the Much Hon Baron of Seabegs (Dr. George M. Burden, 31st Baron of Seabegs) and Mr. Scott Turner as his Chieftains (Ceann-Tighe) and High Commissioners respectively in Canada and the United States.
+Chief Lamont is a member of the Standing Council of Scottish Chiefs, represented by Dr. Burden from July 2018 to July 2023.
+In Aug 2023, Mr. Turner assumed the position of Chief Lamont's representative on the Standing Council of Scottish Chiefs.